transmogrifier-io/transmogrifier/README.md

 - Extracting the function from the url

 ## What's not working (yet)
-- Passing the function parameters
-- Extracting the parameters from the library
 - Writing to a file
+- Writing to a URL
 - Validator function
+- Reading sinks from URL
+- Reading sources from URL

 ## Setup
 You would need to create a new project to run the new transmongrifier.dart file.